 Well, I'm back from my trip to London for EGX, where The Adventures of Square was showcased in the Leftfield Collection from March 12-14.
 I had an amazing time while I was there, and met a lot of people who were passionate about their games.

-I also got to meet up with Jazz Mickle who was basically my guide for the entire day, as well as Jimmy Paddock, his brother Ben Paddock, and BigBrik Games roadie Altazimuth, who were all really helpful in my adventure to England-land.
+I also got to meet up with Jazz Mickle who was basically my guide for the entire day, as well as Jimmy Paddock, his brother Marian Paddock, and BigBrik Games roadie Altazimuth, who were all really helpful in my adventure to England-land.

 I flew out to the UK on the 9th of March, and landed on the 10th at about 9 o' clock in the morning (England time).
 Although it was a 7 hour flight, I got 0 hours of sleep, so I was really groggy.
 I waited in the terminal for Jazz, and took the time to purchase bottled water with England's currency.
 It wasn't terribly different from buying anything else with cash, though I found myself converting everything to US dollars in my head the whole time.
 Everything is expensive in London, especially in the airports.

 Jazz found me and we quickly went out to find to my hotel.
 I had to pick up one of those high-tech Oyster Cards that you use to go everywhere in London, which was pretty handy, and rode the subway for a while, then walked to the hotel.
-We then got some lunch, and I hung out at his place for a bit, crashing on his couch to sleep off my jet lag for like 2 hours.
+We then got some lunch, and I hung out at her place for a bit, crashing on her couch to sleep off my jet lag for like 2 hours.
 I went back to the hotel later.